dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ## Installation:

-To use these nodes, simply open a terminal in ComfyUI/custom_nodes/ and run:
+To use these nodes, simply open a terminal in **ComfyUI/custom_nodes/** and run:

 ```
 git clone https://github.com/dimtoneff/ComfyUI-PixelArt-Detector
 ```

 I am using a "Save_as_webp" node to save my output images.
-You can find my customization here:
+You can find my customization in the following repo (part of the workflow).

+Just execute this command in **ComfyUI/custom_nodes/** too.

 ```
 git clone https://github.com/dimtoneff/ComfyUI-Saveaswebp